 Oven not working?
-With the holidays coming up, you’ll want this taken care of ASAP.
 Here are some tips on whether you should repair your oven, replace it or fix it yourself.

 While ovens may seem pretty indestructible, there are a few things that can and do fail.
 Unfortunately, there’s not much on an oven you can fix yourself — beyond the door not shutting or the oven not holding a temperature.